-Amasty modules are efficient feature-rich extensions that helps you to get the best out of Magento.
-Unfortunately, sometimes the functionality of the extensions can be hindered by the conflicts with the 3rd party extensions.
+Unfortunately, sometimes the functionality of our extensions can be hindered by conflicts with 3rd-party extensions.
 Have you experienced any difficulties of this sort?

 1) Deactivate a conflicting module

-This way you completely disable the extension and it doesn't affect any Magento functionality.
+This way, you’ll completely disable the extension and it won't affect any Magento functionality.

-Besides the above-mentioned methods, you can as well fix the conflicts with a help of manipulation with dependencies.
+Besides the above-mentioned methods, you can also fix the conflicts with the help of manipulation with dependencies.

-Magento has a special <depends> module configuration, that helps to cope with the conflicts between the modules.
+Magento has a special <sequence> module configuration that helps to cope with the conflicts between the modules.

-For instance, there is a conflict with Amasty_X and some 3rd party extension, say, Company_Module.
+For instance, there is a conflict with Amasty_X and a 3rd-party extension, say, Company_Module.
 To create the dependency properly, you have to define the right loading order.
-For instance, we want to run Amasty_X extension after the 3rd party extension for the appropriate work.
+For instance, we want to run the Amasty_X extension after the 3rd-party extension for making its work.
 We need to do the following:

 - 2) Edit: